 A Puyallup Valley berry farm with pick your own pumpkin field and weekend hayrides from late September through Halloween.
-Make your way through the 7 acre corn maze for $6 per person.
+Make your way through the 7 acre corn maze.
 If you find the answers to all eight trivia questions, you win a prize.
 Try your hand at the sling shot and you may just win 15 pounds of free pumpkins if you are a good shot.
 Hot apple cider, kettle corn and caramel apples await.
 About the farm: Dan and Russ Picha run the family business started by their grandfather in 1904.
 The address is 6502 52nd Street E, Puyallup, WA 98371.

 Serres Farm - Redmond, WA